-The Neurodiversity Initiative is dedicated to removing limitations and improving inclusion of individuals who are neurodivergent, and their families/carers.
+The Neurodiversity Initiative is dedicated to embracing inclusion and breaking down barriers in society, the workplace, and service delivery that limit individuals who live with neurodivergence.
 This includes improving accessibility to services, employment, education, healthcare, tourism, and hospitality.

 In 2019 Catherine Gow was enjoying a holiday with her young family when the purpose for what has become The Neurodiversity Initiative was born.